locationtech/udig-platform/docs/user/en/Configure hotlink attributes.rst

    * Use the :guilabel:`Edit...` to update an existing hotlink definition
    * Use the :guilabel:`Remove` to remove an attribute as hotlink

-An example with the sample data set is:
+A sample dataset is provided:

-- Use **australia.shp** from the sample dataset
+- Try out **australia.shp**
-- File and Web hotlinks are already defined
+- File, Web and Action hotlinks are already defined

 **Related tasks**